Note: A reference letter from my supervisor is available upon request.

 Who is Corvus Energy

-Corvus Energy is the world’s leading supplier of batteries for the maritime industry; powering electric and hybrid marine vessels.
+Corvus Energy is the world’s leading supplier of battery energy storage systems for the maritime industry; powering electric and hybrid marine vessels.

 My Role